flaneurette/Health-Library/Documents/Food/Breakfast/README.md

 **Safety guideline steps to follow**

 1. Buy high-quality oats from reputable brands (tested and regulated in EU).
 2. Store properly: airtight container, cool, dry place.
-This prevents molds -> toxins.
+This prevents molds -> toxins. (for long term: freeze them)
 3. Avoid oats with any smell, clumping, or discoloration -> toxins.
 4. Rotate and consume oats within a reasonable timeframe - don’t keep raw oats for years.
 5. Before using oats, soak them in boiling water from a **watercooker** for a few minutes, about 2-3 min.